gonzalo-villegas-curulla/EpidemiologyProblem/README.md

 First off, we are dealing with so-called compartmented models.
 They can be a series of groups governed by a set of differential equations or a set of chemical reactions or events happening within a given domain.

 The first case responds to the deterministic representation of such process as an epidemic as described in the early papers of Kermack and McKendrick at the end of 1920s (`citation`).
-The latter is a stockastic representation of a chain of reactions.
+The latter is a stochastic representation of a chain of reactions.
 The approach here is a Gillespie discretisation.